Attendance Policy

 • VET students who are absent from their VET course should also notify the provider.

-• Students and parents/carers will receive notifications via Compass if attendance requirements are not being met at VCE, VET or VM level.
+• Students and parents/carers will receive notifications via Compass if attendance requirements are not being met at VCE and VET level.

 • Community Executive Teams will seek to resolve attendance concerns with students and their families.